alphagov/transformation-dashboard/_posts/2000-01-08-rural-support.markdown

     caption : Cost per transaction

-status: "alpha"
+status: "beta"
-status-strapline: "In alpha.
-Core service in development."
+status-strapline: "In beta.
+Digital service is being released gradually to groups of invited users to test and iterate functionality."

 status-discovery:
   - copy        : "Completed: Discovery --- Sep 2012"